edelanty/Gonzaga-Interactive-Map/README.md

 **6. Run the app on your emulator:**
 * Ensure you have an emulator set up
 * Build and run the app to see the interactive map of Gonzaga University.
+* Make sure that notifications were enabled *when* the pop-up that displays once you enter Favorites.
+* IF THE ABOVE DIDN'T OCCUR: Go to Settings --> Notifications --> Sort All Apps --> AEE --> Toggle Notifications

 ### Where to Get Help
 If you encounter any issues with the project, please contact us through the project's GitHub issues page.